sindresorhus/Defaults/readme.md

 defaults[.isUnicornMode] = true
 ```

+In contrast to the native `UserDefaults` key observation, here you receive a strongly-typed change object.

 ### Default values are registered with UserDefaults

 When you create a `Defaults.Key`, it automatically registers the `default` value with normal UserDefaults.
 This means you can make use of the default value in, for example, bindings in Interface Builder.